 The two official languages are English and Swahili, with English widely spoken in business, education and government.
 Kenya’s various ethnic groups usually speak their mother tongues in their own communities.

-Kenya HR at a Glance
+Kenyan Human Resources at a Glance

 Kenya’s employment and labor relations legislative framework is relatively new.
 The statutes are just over a decade old, following the promulgation of the Constitution in 2010.
 These statutes have significantly changed labor law in certain aspects and greatly enhanced the rights of employees.